shauryashaurya/tutorial-x.509certificates-mongo/README.md

 1. Configure OpenSSL to create mongodb friendly certificates

+2. First create the identity for the Certificate Authority (the root organization that’ll verify everyone’s identity)

-2. Create the root private key and certificate
+    1. Create the root private key and certificate

+3. Create the identity for the individual user

-3. Create the public certificate signing request
+    2. Create the private key and generate a certificate signing request (a user can’t create it’s own certificate, it must be verified by a Certificate Authority)

-4. Create the certificate
+    3. Create the certificate

-5. Merge the certificate and the private key into a single pem file
+4. Merge the certificate and the private key into a single pem file

-6. Validate the certificate to make sure everything is fine
+5. Validate the certificate to make sure everything is fine

 Let’s carry these out step-by-step: